Heathland Wildlife: A Beginner’s Guide to This Unique UK Habitat (Beginner Guide)

 You don’t need specialist knowledge or equipment to enjoy heathland wildlife.
 With a little patience and gentle exploration, these open landscapes reveal themselves slowly and reward you with moments of quiet discovery.

 This guide walks you through what makes heathlands unique, the wildlife you’re likely to see, and how to explore them responsibly.
+If you’re interested in other open habitats, our Moorland Wildlife for Beginners guide highlights the species you’re most likely to encounter on upland walks.

 Why heathlands are so special